dariomtz/Classification-and-Clustering-Java-Library/README.md

 ### Documentation

+When imported, you have access to all of the following classes.
+In the library, there are a few Runtime Exceptions that were not documented here.

 Name                   | Type                 | Use
 ---------------------- | -------------------  | ---------
 Algebra                | public class         | Contains static methods to do operations with Vector, such as norm, dot, sum, multiply, etc.